AI use cases for Government: How Estonia is Leading the Way

 Named “Kratt” after a creature from old Estonian folklore, the 2019 Estonian AI strategy aims to boost the uptake of AI by both the public and the private sector.
 The strategy will invest at least 10 million euros over a three-year period.

 The Estonian government has laid out a vision for how it intends to use AI to benefit both the public and private sectors.
-As part of the strategy, the government will take a leading role in promoting and accelerating the use of AI-based applications. #KrattAI will focus on four main pillars, boosting the uptake of AI in government, the economy, research and development and the legal sector.
+As part of the strategy, the government will take a leading role in promoting and accelerating the use of AI-based applications. #KrattAI will focus on four main pillars, boosting the uptake of public sector AI, the economy, research and development and the legal sector.

 In order to develop the strategy, the government looked at how citizens interact with public services and the challenges they can face.
 It found that people are often uncertain of which government agencies they need to contact.
 What’s more, they tend to be unaware of many opportunities offered by the government.
 Communication between public service agencies and citizens was more often than not time-consuming and ineffective.